 - MindGenius is another app where you can curate and customise your own mind map from an array of templates.

 - AhaSlides is a free tool for brainstorming with others.
 If you’re working on a team essay, you can ask everyone to write down their ideas for the topic and then vote on whichever is their favourite.

 - Miro is a wonderful tool for visualising pretty much anything with a lot of moving parts.
 It gives you an infinite board and every arrow shape under the sun to construct and align the parts of your essay.

-Honestly, the scariest moment of writing an essay is before you start, but brainstorming can make the process of writing an essay less scary.
+Honestly, the scariest moment of writing an essay is before you start but to brainstorm for essays before can really make the process of writing an essay less scary.
 It’s a process that helps you burst through one of the toughest parts of essay and writing and gets your creative juices flowing for the content ahead.

-💡 Looking for brainstorm activities?
+💡 Besides brainstorm for essays, are you still looking for brainstorm activities?
 Try some of these!